What student type are you?

 ECE Work Placement and Professional Development

-Learn what it means to be an early childhood educator with our work placement programme.
-You will have the opportunity to work in an actual childhood setting alongside experienced teachers.
-The focus will be on learning about collegial relationships, regulatory requirements including health and safety aspects, educators’ ethical and pedagogical responsibilities, and reflective practice.
+Learn what it means to be an early childhood educator in a licensed ECE setting.
+You will have the opportunity to work alongside experienced teachers and focus on learning about collegial relationships, regulatory requirements including health and safety aspects, educators’ ethical and pedagogical responsibilities, as well as reflective practice.

 - Recommended to hold either NCEA Level 1 or 2 or the New Zealand Certificate in Early Childhood Education and Care or equivalent knowledge, skills and experience